-A few key pieces will need to be purchased through the official suppliers (Pages - please see details below) but we have tried to ensure that other items can be bought anywhere, enabling parents to consider high street alternatives which might be cheaper.
+A few key pieces will need to be purchased through the official suppliers (Pages - please see details below) but we have tried to ensure that other items can be bought anywhere, enabling parents/carers to consider high street alternatives which may be cheaper.
 All items of uniform should have names clearly labelled.

-Students will wear the correct uniform in the proper way at all times, including journeys between home and School.
-Blazers must be worn at all times, unless permission has been given from a teacher, or whilst on the MUGA or Field.
-Parents/carers have the responsibility to send their children to School clean and tidy with correctly name labelled uniform.
+Students will always wear the correct uniform in the proper way, including journeys between home and school.
+Blazers must be worn at all times, unless permission has been given from a teacher, or whilst on the MUGA/Field.
+Parents/carers have the responsibility to send their children to school clean and tidy with correctly name labelled uniform.